 - Jobs are available in most areas of the country, usually in medium-sized or large hospitals.
 However, there are only a relatively small number of jobs available and you may need to relocate to increase your chances of career progression.

-- During training, you'll have the opportunity to experience working in a variety of different hospital laboratories.
+- During training, you'll have the opportunity to experience working in different hospital laboratories.
 You may have to travel to other parts of the country to fulfil the training requirements and spend a few weeks there.
 You'll also have to travel to university to complete your Masters degree.

-Entry on to the STP is competitive as there are many more applicants than places available, and you'll need a first or 2:1 degree, or a 2:2 with a relevant Masters or PhD.
-For all applicants, getting good academic results and relevant work experience is helpful, as is evidence of research experience (for example, through a relevant Masters or PhD).
+Entry on to the STP is competitive as there are many more applicants than places available.
+Evidence of research experience through a relevant Masters or PhD is desirable.
+For all applicants, getting good academic results and relevant work experience is helpful.

-The STP is a three-year, full-time, workplace-based training programme that leads to more senior scientist roles in the NHS.
-During this time you'll be employed in a fixed-term salaried post in genomics.
-The first year of training is spent on rotation in a range of settings, before specialising in years two and three.
-Training includes study for an approved and accredited Masters degree in genetics.
+If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
+The first year of training is spent on rotation in a range of settings before specialising in years two and three.
+Training includes fully funded part-time study for an approved and accredited Masters degree specialising in genetics.

 - Northern Ireland - NI Direct Healthcare Scientist

-If you don't already have a degree you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training leading to a BSc (Hons) Healthcare Science (Life Sciences - Genetics Science).
-Courses are full time (usually three years) and include a mixture of academic learning and workplace-based training in the NHS.
+If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training that leads to a BSc (Hons) Healthcare Science (Genetics Science).
+Courses are full time (usually three years) and include at least 50 weeks of workplace-based training in the NHS.

-After graduation you'll be qualified as a healthcare science practitioner, eligible for professional registration as a biomedical scientist with the HCPC and able to apply for the STP.
+After graduation you'll be qualified as a healthcare science practitioner and can usually register as a biomedical scientist with the HCPC.
+Check that your course is accredited by the IBMS or HCPC approved.
+It's also possible to apply for the STP.

 - laboratory skills and the ability to plan and design research investigations and experiments